Backpacking the Gila Wilderness - a 55 Mile Loop

 Stumbling Upon a Herd of Elk

 Deciding to get as close as possible, I crouched along the path.
-Half crawling, half sprinting, I ducked behind bushes and trees as I made my way closer to the animals.
+Half crawling, half sprinting, I ducked behind bushes and trees and made my way closer to the animals.
 After about 15 minutes of careful stalking, I was within 20 yards of the herd.
 I set up my tripod and began filming them.

 Rainbow Trout for Dinner